Trilaminar Endometrium and Window of Implantation

 If you’re a woman who is 35 years old or younger and you’ve been trying to conceive for over a year or if you’re a woman who is over 35 years old and have been trying to conceive for over 6 months, you should consider scheduling a consultation with a doctor.
 There may be a fertility concern preventing you from conceiving.

 During an initial fertility consultation, you and your doctor will discuss your medical history and your family building goals.
-Blood work will be run to look at various hormones such as your Follicle-stimulating hormone (FSH), Luteinizing hormone (LH), Estradiol and your Anti-Müllerian Hormone (AMH).
-In addition, a transvaginal sonogram will be performed to look at your ovaries and evaluate and measure your uterine lining to give the doctor a sense of if you have trilaminar endometrium or thin endometrium.
+Blood work will be run to look at various hormones such as your Follicle-stimulating hormone (FSH), Luteinizing hormone (LH), Oestradiol and your Anti-Müllerian Hormone (AMH).
+In addition, a transvaginal sonogram will be performed to look at your ovaries and evaluate and measure your uterine lining to give the doctor a sense of if you have trilaminar endometrium and if is thin or thick endometrium.

 Hormonal imbalances, Asherman’s Syndrome or an inflammation you were unaware of can all impact your endometrium lining.
-Depending on what your doctor feels is best, there are certain situations where surgery can increase blood flow, which may help thicken thin endometrium lining.
+Depending on what your doctor feels is best, there are certain situations where some additional diagnostic tests must be taken and some therapies can help thicken thin endometrium lining.

-Whether I have Thin or Trilaminar Endometrium – What’s a Window of Implantation?
+Whether I have Thick or Trilaminar Endometrium – What’s a Window of Implantation?

 A window of implantation is the period of time in which your endometrium lining is at its optimal state to receive an embryo for implantation.
 According to Dr. Carlos Simon, identifying the window of implantation can be vital in a successful IVF outcome.
 Since every patient’s window of implantation can be different, your doctor may recommend a test called Endometrial Receptivity Analysis (ERA) to pinpoint your window of implantation.